CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/WAF_Azure_merged.md

       * **Listener** : A listener is a logical object that monitors connection requests for new ones.
 A listener accepts a request if the request's protocol, port, hostname, and IP address match the listener's configuration components.

       *  **Routing Rule** : The key component of the application gateway is **Routing Rule**, because it determines how to route traffic on the listener.
 The rule binds the listener, the back-end server pool, and the backend HTTP settings.
+ >You will review these in the further steps

 1. On the application gatway overview page, under **settings**, select the **Backend Settings** and select **httpsetting**.